infiniteswords/infiniteswords.github.io/README.md

 ## Use and Citation

-Researchers, journalists, and members of the public may reference this repository as a **source archive**, with appropriate citation to original authorship and publication context.
+Researchers, journalists, and members of the public may utilize this repository freely as a definitive **source archive**, no citations needed.
 ---

 ## Contact